mohitthakur9901/handyhand/Readme.md

-# gigs functinalties
+# notification system
+- initialize redis client
+- create a notification function in redis publish  required userId
+- create a notification function in redis subscribe required userId
-- apply for a gig
+- publish nofitication when gig is created
-- send notification to giver
+- subscribe notification will work on ws connection
-- if giver accepts, send notification to accepter